the-tanstaafl/TansTimberbornModsUnity/ThunderKit/Staging/Ladder/plugins/README.md

 ## Problems?

-In case you experience problems, message me in the modding channel of the the Timberborn discord or message me directly.
+In case you experience problems, message me in the modding channel of the the Timberborn discord or message me directly (Tobbert#1607).
 I will try to fix it as soon as possible. :D

 ## Changelog

+### 1.0.1 - 13.7.2022

+- Fixed the file structure.
+This prevented the mod from working out of the box.

 ### 1.0.0 - 12.7.2022